 The dimensions are considered ordered the top-to-bottom lexically.
 This order is linearized into a corresponding left-to-right order [d1][d2]…[dn].
-The assumption of row-major order means that in enumerating all possible combinations of these dimensions, the right-most is considered to vary the fastest.
+The assumption of row-major order means that in enumerating all possible combinations of these dimensions, the rightmost is considered to vary the fastest.
 The terms “right(most)” or “left(most”) refer to this ordering of dimensions.

 Order of Serialization

-The data appearing in a serialized representation is the concatenation of the variables specified in the tree of Groups within a DDX, where the variables in a group are taken in depth-first, top-to-bottom order.
-The term “top-to-bottom” refers to the lexical ordering of the variables in an XML document specifying a given DDX.
+The data appearing in a serialized representation is the concatenation of the variables specified in the tree of Groups within a DMR, where the variables in a group are taken in depth-first, top-to-bottom order.
+The term “top-to-bottom” refers to the lexical ordering of the variables in an XML document specifying a given DMR.

 If a variable is a Structure variable, then its data representation will be the concatenation of the variables it contains, which will appear in top-to-bottom order.